kodi-pvr/pvr.vuplus/README.md

 ### Channels
 Within this tab options that refer to channel data can be set.
 When changing bouquets you may need to clear the channel cache to the settings to take effect.
 You can do this by going to the following in Kodi settings: `Settings->PVR & Live TV->General->Clear cache`.

+Note that channel numbers are set in the addon based on their first occurence when loaded, i.e. if a channel appears in multiple bouqets the channel number will be taken from the first bouquet that is loaded, any subsequent channel numbers will be ignored.
+Therefore if you use a master bouquet it should be the first bouquet loaded assuming it has the channel numbering/order you require.

+If Kodi PVR is set to use the channel numbers from the backend the numbers will match those on your STB.
+If this is not enabled each unique instance of a channel will be given the next free number starting from 1 (i.e. the 17th unique channel will be channel 17).
+Backend channel numbers will only work for OpenWebIf 1.3.5 and later and they have been tested using ABM (AutoBouquetsMaker).

 * **Use standard channel service reference**: Usually service reference's for the channels are in a standard format like `1:0:1:27F6:806:2:11A0000:0:0:0:`.
 On occasion depending on provider they can be extended with some text e.g. `1:0:1:27F6:806:2:11A0000:0:0:0::UTV` or `1:0:1:27F6:806:2:11A0000:0:0:0::UTV + 1`.
 If this option is enabled then all read service reference's will be read as standard.
 This is default behaviour.
 Functionality like autotimers will always convert to a standard reference.
 * **Zap before channelswitch (i.e. for Single Tuner boxes)**: When using the addon with a single tuner box it may be necessary that the addon needs to be able to zap to another channel on the set-top box.
 If this option is enabled each channel switch in Kodi will also result in a channel switch on the set-top box.
 Please note that "allow channel switching" needs to be enabled in the webinterface on the set-top box.